PSVR vs PSVR2

 Overall Experience:

 In conclusion, the PSVR2 is a significant upgrade over the original PSVR in terms of display, optics, the field of view, sensors, and comfort.
-However, the original PSVR still provides a solid VR experience and maybe a more affordable option for those just getting into VR.
-Ultimately, the choice between the two will depend on the individual user's budget and needs.
+However, the original PSVR still provides a solid virtual reality technology experience and maybe a more affordable option for those just getting into VR.
+Ultimately, the choice between the two will depend on the individual user's budget and needs but both offer amazing mixed reality and incredible immersion experience.
+Check out those psvr2 deals now.

 Reading next